CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-templates.md

-# REST API method: templates
+# Sending based on templates

 The templates that can be managed via the dashboard, are also accessible through the REST API.
 The API offers methods to download templates, and